ory/hydra/docs/install.md

 Now, you should be able to open [https://localhost:4444](https://localhost:4444).
 If asked, accept the self signed certificate in your browser.

-**Using the client command line interface** can be achieved by ssh'ing into the hydra container and execute the hydra command from there:
+**Using the client command line interface** can be achieved by ssh'ing into the Hydra container and execute the `hydra` command from there:

 ```
 $ docker exec -i -t <container-id> /bin/bash